 Requesters can also apply for a fee waiver if they are on public assistance or have a low or no income and include it in the mail instead of the processing fee.

-How to Search California Arrest Records
+How To Search Arrest Records in CA

 Are Juvenile Records Public in California?

-How to Run a Free Warrant Search in California
+How To Run a Free Warrant Search in California

-Megan’s Law makes the names and locations of all criminals on the sex offender registry public.6 The DOJ allows anyone to access the details of sex offenders in California by searching for them by name.
-This search will show the offenders:
+The DOJ allows anyone to access the details of sex offenders in California by searching for them by name.
+This search will show the offenders’ details including:

 - Full name and aliases